 Applications of Overmolding

-Overmolding is a popular injection molding process of which TPE is a commonly used overmold.
-The substrate used in the process can be any materials ranging from plastic to metals.
+Overmolding is a popular injection molding process in which TPE is a commonly used overmold.
+The substrate used in the process can be any material ranging from plastic to metals.
 This makes the overmolding injection molding process an important industrial process with a lot of applications highlighted below.

 Vibration Dampening in Automobile

 Overmolding process is ideal for making products that are isolated from vibrations.
 A rubber-like connection between one component and the other can remove vibrations.
 This makes the process a necessary one in making motors and pumps.

 Overmolding Process in Making Comfortable Tools